Skip to content

 }

-A request runs through three layers — AuthGuard attaches the principal, AbilityGuard builds the caller’s authorization context, and a handler-side shaper applies it to the response.
-Once the corresponding modules are imported, every read through the data layer is filtered, every mutating write is gated, and every response body is masked.
-A feature does not opt in to these; it opts out by not importing them.
+Once the security modules are imported, every read through the data layer is filtered, every mutating write is gated, and every response body is masked.
+A feature does not opt in to authn and authz; it opts out by not importing them.

 Security is structural, not vigilant: forgetting a check is a category error the framework prevents, not a bug a code reviewer has to catch.

-A mutating HTTP request installs a transactional executor in a task_local before the handler runs.
-The service queries through Repo, which picks up that executor automatically.
-On a 2xx/3xx response the transaction commits; otherwise it rolls back.
-A safe method runs on the pool.
-Worker contexts (jobs, processors) install a pool executor for the same code path.
+A mutating HTTP request installs a transactional executor before the handler runs.
+The service reaches the database only through Repo, which picks up that executor automatically — commit on 2xx/3xx, rollback otherwise.
+Worker contexts install a pool executor for the same code path.

 impl UsersService {